-Competitors lie face down with their toes on the start line with heels together, hands on top of each other with fingertips to wrist and with the head up.
-Elbows must be extended forward so that the chest lies flat on the sand.
+Competitors lie face down with their toes on the start line with heels together, hands on top of each other with fingertips to wrists and with the head up.
+Elbows should be 90 degrees to the body's midline and hips and stomach must be in contact with the sand.
 The body's mid-line should be 90 degrees to the start line.
-No scooping of the sand or digging, or digging in of the feet is permitted.
+Competitors may level, flatten, and compress their starting area but no scooping of the sand or digging, or digging in of the feet is permitted.